-Rosa Louise McCauley was born February 4, 1913 in Tuskegee, Alabama.
+Rosa's Early YearsRosa Louise McCauley was born February 4, 1913, in Tuskegee, Alabama.
 Her father was a carpenter, and her mother was a teacher.
 When she was two, her parents separated.
 Her family moved to her grandparents’ farm in Pine Level, Alabama.
 Both her grandparents were former slaves.
 Pine Level supported the idea of separate but equal.
 White children rode a bus to their newly built school while African-American children had to walk to a one-room schoolhouse that didn’t have enough desks or supplies.
 Rosa quit high school when she was a junior to help take care of her grandmother.
 Afterwards, she worked as a seamstress in a shirt factory in Montgomery.
 In 1932, Rosa married Raymond Parks.
 He was a barber who was actively involved in the National Association for the Advancement of Colored People (NAACP).

 Arrested for Refusing to Give up her SeatOn December 1, 1955, a bus driver asked Rosa to give her seat on a bus to a white male passenger.
 She refused.
 She was arrested and fined $10 plus court costs ($4) for violating a city ordinance that said the bus driver could assign seats.
 The Montgomery Women’s Political Council printed and circulated a flyer throughout Montgomery’s black community which read as follows:

 “Another woman has been arrested and thrown in jail because she refused to get up out of her seat on the bus for a white person … This has to be stopped.
 Negroes have rights too, for if Negroes did not ride the buses, they could not operate.
 Three-fourths of the riders are Negro … We are … asking every Negro to stay off the buses Monday in protest of the arrest and trial.”